PPT87/BlackJack/README.md

 # Features:
 - The HOME button icon in the top left corner will allow the player to bring the game back to the original game state
 - A LIGHT/DARK mode toggle switch can be accessed in the top left corner for those late night blackjack sessions
-- DOM manipulation to dynamically add card images to screen, change win/lose message and made buttons hidden/appear
+- DOM manipulation to dynamically add card images to screen, change win/lose message and buttons to hide/appear

 # What I Used:
 - HTML